abrik1/w95-keygen/README.md

 # w95-keygen
-a tiny keygen for windows 95 OEM editions in ANSI C
+a tiny keygen for W95 OEM and Retail in ANSI C.. works with c89

 # preview:
 ![master](